 General Motors Co.
-(GM)’s China sales rose 7.9 percent to 525,835 vehicles during January and February, widening its lead over Toyota Motor Corp.
+(GM:US)’s China sales rose 7.9 percent to 525,835 vehicles during January and February, widening its lead over Toyota Motor Corp.
 (7203) in the country.

 Toyota, Nissan Motor Co.
 (7201) and Honda Motor Co. reported declines in January-to-February sales, as Japanese auto brands continued to struggle with a consumer backlash sparked by a territorial dispute over a group of disputed islands.